MrMak21/Spring_Car_Repair_Web_Application/README.md

 The aim of this repository is to learn Spring Boot and develop a CRUD application regarding a Car Repair Shop so as to deeply understand design patterns regarding the 3-tier Architecture used by this MVC framework.

-During server's startup, Spring Boot will automatically load 20 tuples of dummy data for each table so as to adequately Unit Test the application.
-When the server's proccess is terminated all data will be deleted automatically (Spring Boot Documentation: Database Initialization).
+<h5>This is a project made in the days of <strong>Project Future</strong(powered by Peiraus Bank, Code.Hub ,Regeneration)</h5>

-After importing the project, simply fire up your server (tomcat's port is set to 8000) and click the following:
+After importing the project, simply fire up your server (tomcat's port is set to 8081) and click the following:
 Login Page

 The Login page (username/password) is validating the input via the database's password records which are hash encrypted.
 In order to login and test out the application the following login credentials are given [username/password] :